ZhaoYangPL/zhaoyangpl.github.io/_posts/Daily/2025-10-18-VeryCriticalThought.md

 ***

 I really met some chanllenges, but never have I surrend, never!
 Maybe I will give up, but at least I will acheive the gold medal.
 And I am determined on that!

+***

+**Precast**

+I decided to record my daily life and cut down usage of phone, I think this chanllenge will be very intersting.
+What's more, the action 5 pro can also be used as a well performed camare.
+Saving me from ugly photo shoot hhh.